Tencent-RTC/obs-trtc/README.md

 ## Conclusion

-We explored the use of elastic cloud services for a more stable streaming platform and the steps to set up a TRTC application with OBS WHIP support.
-These technologies enable efficient containerization and seamless real-time streaming experiences for various use cases.
+We looked into using flexible TRTC (Tencent Real-Time Communication) cloud services to make a stronger streaming platform and the steps needed to create a TRTC app with OBS WHIP help.
+These tools make it easier to organize and provide smooth live streaming experiences for different situations.

 If you require assistance or encounter any difficulties, please feel free to reach out to us via [Discord](https://discord.gg/vDHty6ddrZ).